akeneo/pim-docs/cookbook/import_export/create-connector.rst

 .. note::

-    You can use this exception in reader, processor or writer, the ItemStep handles it, others exceptions will stop the whole job.
+    You can use this exception in reader, processor or writer, and it will be handled by the ItemStep.
+Other exceptions will stop the whole job.

 Add Details in Summary
 ----------------------

-The import / export history page presents a summary and encountered errors during an execution, you can easily use your own information or counter with following methods :
+The import / export history page presents a summary and the errors encountered during the execution.
+You can easily use your own information or counter with following methods:

 .. code-block:: php